AhnafHamim/.github.io/README.md

 ![Your Picture (Optional)](your-picture-url.jpg)

 ## About Me
 Hello!
-I'm [Your Name].
-[Brief introduction about yourself.
-For example: "I'm a software developer with a passion for front-end technologies and UX design."]
+I'm Ahnaf Hamim.
+I'm an aspiring software engineer with a keen passion in data science and machine learning.

 ## My Work